mayu-live/framework/ARCHITECTURE.md

   - runs `mount`/`unmount`
   - exposes `rerender!` into engine updater queue
   - supports error boundaries (`handle_error`)
-- `VChildren` performs child diffing and emits structural patches:
+- `VChildren` performs child diffing and emits structural commands:
   - `CreateTree` for inserts
   - `RemoveNode`
   - `ReplaceChildren` when child ID lists change
   - chunked updates using `Engine#update_budget`
 - `VAttributes` handles attribute/class/style diffs and callback listener registration.
-Callback wiring is not rendered into SSR HTML; it is sent as `SetListener`/`RemoveListener` patches.
+Callback wiring is not rendered into SSR HTML; it is sent as `SetListener`/`RemoveListener` commands.

 ### Important invariants

 - Server-side vnodes, engine, and sessions are marshalable for transfer/resume.
 - Async tasks are excluded from marshal state and rebuilt on rehydrate.
 - `VComponent` is the vnode that owns long-lived async work (component task/queue).
-- Patch ordering matters:
+- Command ordering matters within each batch:
-  - navigation/history patches
+  - navigation/history commands
-  - head patches
+  - head commands
-  - body patches
+  - body commands
-- `lib/mayu/runtime/patches.rb` is generated (`DO NOT EDIT` comment).
+- Each updater flush produces one batch.
+Standalone commands use singleton batches, and the server never merges adjacent batches.

 ## Components (`lib/mayu/component`)